mama1120/Robot-Arm/README.md

 Before you begin, ensure you have the following installed:
 - [Docker](https://docs.docker.com/get-docker/) (version 20.10 or later)
 - [Git](https://git-scm.com/)
+**Note:** It is recommend to run the container in Linux, preferably a version of Ubuntu.

+It is also possible to run the application locally.
+For this you will need to have the following enviroment:
+- OS: Ubuntu 22.04.5 LTS
+- Frameworks: ROS2 Humble, MoveIt2 Humble
 ---

 ## Cloning the Repository